dukeofharen/httplaceholder/docs/docs.md

 This configuration value can be used to configure where you want to save the stubs (which are created through the API).
 The files will be saved as plain JSON files.

-By default, if you start the application, a folder called `.httplaceholder` will be added to your user profile folder.
+If you have NOT configured the file storage location yourself, by default, if you start the application, a folder called `.httplaceholder` will be added to your user profile folder.
 On Windows, this will be `C:\Users\<username>\.httplaceholder` and on Unix like systems (in this case Linux and OS X) this will be `/home/<username>/.httplaceholder`.
 If HttPlaceholder couldn't determine your OS or your profile folder is in a non-standard location, the "in memory stub source" is used, which means your data will be cleared when you start HttPlaceholder.

 ### Use in memory storage (optional)